Golden46/InventorySystem/docs/tutorial.md

 The `Start` function creates a new instance of an `Inventory` and then gets a reference to the `FirstPersonController` script.

 >[!NOTE]
-> Make sure you change any reference to `FirstPersonController` to whatever your own FPS script is called unless you are using the one I have provided.
+> Make sure you change any reference to `FirstPersonController` to whatever your own FPS script is called unless you are using the one I have provided or the one I created in the tutorial which are both the same.
 ```cs
 using UnityEngine;
 using UnityEngine.InputSystem;